 Once in Molde, you have the option to embark on a short orientation walk before returning to the ship this evening.

 Please note: Due to the limited daylight hours during winter period, travelers cruising from January-February and from October-December will enjoy an afternoon at leisure and dinner on the ship with an added program on Day 10.

 Disembark ship for a final evening in Bergen

 Sail through one of the most beautiful archipelagos in Norway today, enjoying lunch on board.
 As we return to Bergen, the cruise portion of your Norway adventure comes to an end.

 We’ll disembark and transfer to the hotel for our journey’s final night.
 Enjoy a leisurely evening, taking advantage of the hotel’s light buffet dinner, or exploring more of this lively city.

-Transfer to the airport for your return flight home or head to St. Petersburg, Russia
+Transfer to the airport for your return flight home or head to Helsinki, Finland

 This morning, transfer to the airport for your flight home.
-If you are joining the post-trip extension to St. Petersburg, Russia, your adventure begins today.
+If you’re joining the post-trip extension to Helsinki, Finland, your adventure begins today.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.